Hello. / Hi.

 Punjabi and Urdu differ in their grammatical structures.
 Punjabi typically follows a subject-object-verb (SOV) sentence structure, while Urdu also follows an SOV structure but incorporates more formal and poetic constructions, especially in written or formal contexts.
 For example, in Punjabi, one might say "Mai kitaab padhda haan" (I am reading a book), while in Urdu, the equivalent would be "Main kitaab parh raha hoon", reflecting a slightly different choice of words and pronunciation.

-Despite their differences, both Punjabi and Urdu cultures emphasize respect through language.
+Despite their differences, both Punjabi and Urdu cultures emphasise respect through language.
 In Punjabi, honorifics like "Ji" and respectful phrases are commonly used, such as "Tuhada haal ki hai, Ji?"
 (How are you, Sir/Madam?).
 In Urdu, respect is shown through polite expressions and the use of honorifics like "Aap" instead of the informal "Tum," as in "Aap kaise hain?"
 (How are you?).

 Besides, both Punjabi and Urdu cultures share strong family values, respect for elders, and a love for celebrations and festivals.